Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 # MikroTik Orange Pi Manager

-A modern, responsive web dashboard for managing your MikroTik router, specifically designed to be lightweight enough to run on an Orange Pi or similar single-board computer.
+A modern, responsive web dashboard for managing your MikroTik routers, specifically designed to be lightweight enough to run on an Orange Pi or similar single-board computer.
 It features a real-time monitoring dashboard and a powerful AI Script Assistant powered by the Google Gemini API.

 ![Screenshot of the MikroTik Orange Pi Manager Dashboard](./screenshot.png) <!-- Assuming a screenshot will be added later -->

 ## Features

+-   **Multi-Router Support:** Add, edit, and switch between multiple router configurations seamlessly.
-- **Real-time Dashboard:** Connects to your router to monitor system information, resource usage (CPU/Memory), and live interface traffic with dynamic graphs.
+-   **Real-time Dashboard:** Connects to your selected router to monitor system information, resource usage (CPU/Memory), and live interface traffic with dynamic graphs.
-- **Live Data:** Fetches all data directly from your router via a secure backend proxy.
+-   **Live Data:** Fetches all data directly from your router via a secure, stateless backend proxy.
 -   **Hotspot Client List:** See currently connected hotspot clients at a glance.
 -   **AI Script Assistant:** Describe a networking task in plain English (e.g., "Block Facebook for the guest network"), and the AI will generate the corresponding RouterOS terminal script.
 -   **Updater (Simulated):** Check for new versions of the management panel from a GitHub repository.
 -   **Responsive Design:** A clean, modern UI that works on both desktop and mobile browsers.

 ## Technical Architecture

 This project consists of two main parts: a frontend web application and a backend proxy server.

 1.  **Frontend (This Application):** A static web application built with React and TypeScript.
-It provides the user interface and is served from a web server on your Orange Pi.
-It does **not** connect to the router directly.
+It provides the user interface where you configure and manage your routers.
+Router details are stored in your browser's local storage.

-2.  **Backend Proxy (`/proxy` directory):** A simple Node.js server that you run on your Orange Pi.
-Its only job is to act as a secure bridge between the frontend and the router.
-It receives simple web requests from the frontend, connects to the MikroTik API to fetch real data, and sends it back to the frontend.
+2.  **Backend Proxy (`/proxy` directory):** A simple, **stateless** Node.js server that you run on your Orange Pi.
+It acts as a secure bridge between the frontend and your routers.
+It receives requests from the frontend (including the credentials for the target router) and makes the API connection on its behalf.

 This separation is necessary because web browsers, for security reasons, cannot make the type of direct network connection required to talk to the MikroTik API.